-Our subsidiary in Denmark, ACADIA Pharmaceuticals A/S, employs approximately 33 percent of our total personnel and is engaged in research and development activities, with primary responsibility for combinatorial, medicinal and analytical chemistry.
+Our European operations account for approximately 33 percent of our total personnel and are engaged in research and development activities, with primary responsibility for combinatorial, medicinal and analytical chemistry.
 Our principal executive offices, however, are located in San Diego.
 The additional administrative expense required to follow and coordinate activities in both Europe and California could divert management resources from other important endeavors and, in turn, delay any development and commercialization efforts.
-In addition, currency fluctuations involving our Danish operations may cause foreign currency translation gains and losses.
+In addition, currency fluctuations involving our European operations may cause foreign currency translation gains and losses.
 These exchange-rate fluctuations could have a negative effect on our operations.
 We do not engage in currency hedging transactions.